 Marc Trestman hasn’t killed Jay Cutler’s creativity.
 By emphasizing the run, focusing on quick reads and short passes, and improving the offensive line, the coach has just limited the situations where Cutler is forced to take as many egregious risks.
 Even Dan Reeves didn’t completely kill John Elway’s creativity.
 It may have felt that way to Elway, who had the shackles on him via Sammy Winder’s 3.9 yards-per-carry average for three and a half quarters per game.
 But if the game script called for it, Reeves unleashed Elway’s special talent.

 I don’t know if Matt Stafford will ever become a great quarterback, but his physical skills make him capable of rare moments that the more conventional starters in this league will never have.
 We just have to realize that the good and the bad we face with a physical marvel (Stafford) is different from that of a technician (Ryan).

-For more analysis of skill players like this post, download the 2013 Rookie Scouting Portfolio available April 1.
+For more analysis of skill players like this post, download the 2014 Rookie Scouting Portfolio available April 1.
 Prepayment is available now.
-Better yet, if you’re a fantasy owner the 56-page Post-Draft Add-on comes with the 2013 RSP at no additional charge.
+Better yet, if you’re a fantasy owner the Post-Draft Add-on comes with the 2014 RSP at no additional charge.
 Best, yet, 10 percent of every sale is donated to Darkness to Light to combat sexual abuse.
 You can purchase past editions of the Rookie Scouting Portfolio for just $9.95 apiece.